 Plant it with: Gold-leaf coralbells such as 'Lime Rickey' or 'Citronelle', which will shine even brighter against dark green hellebore leaves.

 Enjoy the feathery plumes of Astilbe in early summer.
 This tough perennial blooms in shades of burgundy, red, pink, lavender, and white.
-In addition to the attractive flowers, it has finely cut foliage, which in many varieties is flushed with bronze.
+In addition to the attractive flowers, these shade plants have finely cut foliage, which in many varieties is flushed with bronze.
 Astilbe grows best in Zones 4-8 and can reach up to 4 feet tall, depending on variety.

 Test Garden Tip: Astilbe needs consistently moist soil to thrive, so it's a good choice for areas that don't drain well.